 Tidbits from 1914 Camrose

 Camrose was served by the 3 Great Canadian Transcontinental Railway Lines – making it easy to get from anywhere in Alberta to Camrose and from Camrose to anywhere in Alberta.
-This extraordinary railway situation continued to give Camrose a real advantage in attracting businesses and warehouses.
+This extraordinary railway situation gave Camrose a real advantage in attracting businesses and warehouses.

-Area coal companies were mining 1000 tons of coal per day during the winter months, employed 300 men, with a payroll of $6,000 / week.
-Coal was considered a valuable commodity – even taken as trade for a phonograph by R. Drysdale.
+Area coal companies were mining 1000 tons of coal per day during the winter months, employing 300 men, with a payroll of $6,000 / week.
+Coal was considered a valuable commodity – even taken as trade for a phonograph by R. Drysdale, a Camrose retailer.

 In 1914 Camrose was under a single tax system.
 Land was taxed.
 There was no tax on buildings or improvements and the taxation income was not supplemented in any way by business tax, floor tax, licenses, or any other charges.
-The assessment for 1914 showed an increase of $180,000 taxation income.
+The assessment for 1914 showed an increase of $180,000 taxation income over 1913.

-A proposed Government of Alberta telephone exchange that would handle ¼ of the province’s provincial system promised permanent jobs further attracted families to Camrose.
+A proposed Government of Alberta telephone exchange that would handle ¼ of the province’s provincial system promised permanent jobs and further attracted families to Camrose.
 In total 904 telephone subscribers were in the Camrose district.
-It had 734 miles of telephone pole lines with 1109 miles of wire circuit, a record for Canada at that time.
+The area had 734 miles of telephone pole lines with 1109 miles of wire circuit; a record for Canada at that time.